- My LS

 What consultation with the profession has been held?

-The Law Society has worked closely with the Junior Lawyers Division (JLD) on this recommendation.
+We've worked closely with the Junior Lawyers Division (JLD) on this recommendation.

 It has been supportive of this move on behalf of its members who have been most adversely affected by the SRA's abolition of the regulatory minimum salary.